 In order to design close-loop optogenetic experiments with single cell resolution, it is necessary to identify these cortical modules formed by the most representative neurons from cortical ensembles that can efficiently represent different visual stimuli.
 The classification nature of CRFs provides a convenient way to define the most representative neurons from cortical ensembles.
 For each neuron, we set its activity to be either ‘1’ or ‘0’ in all population activity vectors of the dataset, and compared the output likelihood pi,1m-pi,0m=pymxim, xim=1-pymxim, xim=0 using the inferred CRF models (Figure 2A).
 Then, we calculated single neuron preference by binarizing the likelihood difference (Figure 2B) and plotting the predictive power of each node for different visual stimuli (Figure 2C).
-In this way, we defined the most representative neurons from cortical ensembles as the neurons that can be used to predict with higher performance each visual stimulus (Figure 2C and 2D).
-To demonstrate the general applicability of our method we analyzed publically open datasets (Allen Brain Observatory) that contains several visual stimuli types with different experimental settings (Figure S4).
+In this way, we defined the most representative neurons from cortical ensembles as the neurons that can be used to predict each visual stimulus with higher performance (Figure 2C and 2D).
+To demonstrate the general applicability of our method, we analyzed publically open datasets (Allen Brain Observatory) that contains several visual stimuli types with different experimental settings, and showed that our method was able to find the most representative neurons for each visual stimulus in those datasets (Figure S4).

 Classification performance of the most representative cortical ensembles

 We next investigated whether these most representative neurons from cortical ensembles have the better performance for the prediction of visual stimuli.
-To do so, we randomly resized the population vectors containing the most representative neurons from cortical ensembles adding or removing elements from the group and examined the prediction performance.
+To do so, we randomly resized the population vectors containing the most representative neurons from cortical ensembles by adding or removing elements from the group, and examined the prediction performance.
 The similarity function and prediction performance of population vectors formed with the most representative neurons from cortical ensembles has a maximum value when the size of population vectors is unchanged (Figures 3A-3C).
 Furthermore, population vectors from the most representative neurons from cortical ensembles achieve the best accuracy, precision and recall when predicting the presented visual stimuli, compared with resized ensembles (Figure S5).

 So far we have shown that population vectors formed with the most representative neurons from cortical ensembles identified by CRFs represent the optimal population to predict external visual stimuli.
 This fact raises the question of whether such population vectors are a specific non-random subgroup.
-To answer this question, we randomly sampled a subset of the whole number of cells, ranging from 10% to 100%.
+To answer this question, we randomly sampled a subset of the number of most representative cells from cortical ensembles, ranging from 10% to 100%.
 We observed that the prediction performance from random groups of neurons is significantly lower than the most representative population vectors (Figures 3D-3F and S5), indicating that the most representative neurons from cortical ensembles are non-random population vectors.

 Comparison with previously used approaches

 The population vectors formed by the most representative neurons from cortical ensembles identified with CRFs had better prediction performance than previously used methods for cortical ensemble classification (Carrillo-Reid et al., 2015b; Carrillo-Reid et al., 2016) or groups of neurons with high orientation selectivity index (OSI) (Figures 4A-4E).
 On the other hand, the most representative neurons from cortical ensembles identified with CRFs are composed of a mixed population of cells with high OSI and cells with low OSI.
 (Figures 4F and 4G), indicating that the most representative neurons from cortical ensembles identified with CRFs are not purely orientation selective cells.
-Interestingly, the percentage of neurons with high OSI was not significantly different from the size of population vectors defined by the most representative neurons (Figure 4H) suggesting that few neurons could be targeted to manipulate the network activity of cortical microcircuits.
+Interestingly, the percentage of neurons with high OSI was not significantly different from the size of population vectors defined by the most representative neurons (Figure 4H) suggesting that few neurons need to be targeted to manipulate the network activity of cortical microcircuits.

 Targeted manipulation of cortical microcircuits using CRFs models